Hostile Networks Intro

 Add this to the list of security truisms.

 "Any network connected to the internet must be considered hostile."
 Most intranets should be considered hostile too.
-In fact, it is hard to imagine a more "hostile" network than a DoD network.

 But what does "hostile" mean?
-In this case, the general idea is that if computer A wishes to communicate with computer C, that means that they need to send all of their traffic through computer B. Gentleman's agreements not to look at that traffic might have worked on Arpanet, but not anymore.
+In this case, the general idea is that if computer A wishes to communicate with computer C, that means that they need to send all of their traffic through computer B. Gentlemen's agreements not to look at that traffic might have worked on Arpanet, but not anymore.

 From Internet Service Providers (ISPs) working with governments to snoop on all your traffic, to deep sea submarine cable intercepts to sketchy free wifi hotspots, your internet browsing is recorded by a lot of people.
 And when I mean, a lot of people, I mean literally every single hop on your way across the internet (remember traceroute?) will have a complete log of your connections.
 They might not have the content if you have encrypted your traffic, but they will have records of the date/time the request was made, from who, and to where.
 This is accesssible to anyone with access to the logs, whether they own it, pwned it, or have a court order.
 Your IP address is likely shared, but if logs are kept all the way down, and they likely do exist, anything can be tracked down to you.